 For regular acupuncture treatments, single-use, surgical-grade stainless steel filiform needles that are sterilized by the manufacturer are used. (see photo above) Needle lengths most commonly used for most treatments range from 1/2 inch to 1 1/2 inches, depending where the point is located.
 In regions of the body with a lot more tissue, 2-3 inch needles could be used.
 There are longer needles, but they are infrequently to rarely used... except maybe in movies and on tv programs for dramatic effect.

-Other types of needles used on acupuncture points include lancets for bleeding points, 7-star needles for tapping along the acupuncture channels or points, intradermal needles, and (although not needles) vaccaria seeds.
+Other types of needles used on acupuncture points include lancets for bleeding points, 7-star needles for tapping along the acupuncture channels or points, and intradermal needles.
 As with the regular needles, all of these needles and seeds are single-use and manufacturer sterilized.

 Does acupuncture hurt?

 Acupuncture is generally not painful.
-Some points can be more sensitive than others and some people are more sensitive to needles than others.
+Some points can be more sensitive than other points and some people are more sensitive to needles than other people are.
 There may be mild discomfort at first insertion of the needle, but that typically subsides after the needle passes the outermost layer of the skin.
-Sometimes the Qi will become active at a point during a treatment, producing a mild aching.
+Sometimes the Qi will become active at a point during a treatment, producing a mild aching or other sensation.
 That typically subsides within seconds as well.

 Is acupuncture safe?